 During this period the provided information will be available for inspection by the public, which may give objections or remarks.

-Through the inspection counter, it is possible to submit objections digitally.
+Through the inspection counter (formerly the environment counter), it is possible the public can submit objections digitally.

 (d) With respect to paragraph 4